outpaddling/Coding-Standards/README.md

 The latter is a little prettier, but has no objective benefit.
 It makes the compiler more complex for no good reason.

-If your software provides a way to accomplish a task, don't add more features just to make the same task a little more intuitive.
+If your software already provides a simple way to accomplish a task, then don't add more features just to make the same task a little more intuitive.

+Also think through the full complexity of what the feature needs to accomplish.
+For example, is the string comparison above case sensitive?
+How will you provide for both case sensitive and case insensitive comparison using built-in operators?
+You may realize that it's better to just leave this to library functions once you consider how complex the problem really is.